 - Describe and define the terms that relate to the composition of the body.

 - Discuss the body composition approaches to measurement.

 - Determine someone’s body composition.

 Trainers and athletes need to be well-informed regarding their bodies, as opposed to what the bathroom scales and the height and weight charts give.
-The amounts of lean body weight and fat that the body is made up of is vital for athletes.
-The information to be provided by this will involve the metabolism, the caloric needs, and some other factors.
+The amounts of lean body weight and fat that the body is made up of are vital for athletes.
+The information to be provided by this will involve the metabolism, caloric needs, and some other factors.

 Body Composition Assessment

 This will be a major part of your initial assessment procedure with new athlete clients and important ongoing evaluative tests with clients you see often.

 Excess body fat levels are associated with cardiovascular diseases, cancers, and some other maladies.
 Body composition assessment is a crucial source for motivating clients, as seen in the positive changes in overall fitness levels.

 We have many methods out there for determining the levels of body fat that people have.
 Skinfold calipers are a popular device for skinfold calculations.
 These are special calipers used to measure skinfold thickness in specific spots.

 Underwater weighing is a widely used technique, also called hydrostatic weighing.
 Weight comparison is done by looking at the weight of your body in the air and then the weight when fully submerged in water after completely exhaling.
 The body’s density is then found while the method considers fat less dense than water.
 Someone with high levels of fat will weigh less than someone with a similar weight and less fat.
 Corrections are made based on the amount of air in the lungs after exhaling.